 If you choose not to use such tools for getting the task done, we’re afraid there’s only one option remaining: unfriending your friends manually.
 It might be a much more time-consuming task, but it’s completely safe and legal.
 In the next section, we’re going to guide you through the process.

-How to Unfriend All in Facebook Individually
+Method 2: Unfriend All in Facebook Friends Individually

 If you’ve been using Facebook actively, we’re sure you must already be familiar with the process of unfriending someone on the platform.
 However, there are some users who rarely use their Facebook accounts and might need assistance doing it.